-The examiners when making their decisions must adhere to the following standards:
+The examiners and the committee when making their decisions must adhere to the following standards:

-- a.
-The preservation of the quality and selection criteria of each examination - b.
-Effectiveness criteria, concentrating on: - the limiting of time lost by examinees who are progressing well with their studies - timely termination of the degree programme by examinees who are unlikely to pass the exams - c.
-Protect examinees who want to do too much from themselves d.
+- 1. The preservation of the quality and selection criteria of each examination - 2.
+Effectiveness criteria, concentrating on: - a. the limiting of time lost by examinees who are proceeding exceptionally well with their studies - b. timely termination of the degree programme by examinees who are unlikely to pass the exams - 3.
+Protect examinees from themselves who want to do too much - 4.
 Be understanding towards examinees who, through clear force majeure, have suffered study delay.